Information Technology Courses

 ITE 115 - Program Logic & Design with Python (3 credits)

 Students will learn the foundational logic for developing software applications.
 Topics will include data types, variables, I/O and associate formatting, data containers, functions and libraries, decisions, repetition, files and an introduction to classes and object-oriented programming (OOP).
 Skills will be reinforced using numerous coding exercises.
-Python will be the primary learning language used on convey the fundamentals.
-Prerequisite: ITE 105
+Python will be the primary learning language used to convey the fundamentals.

 ITE 220 - Networking & Data Communications (3 credits)